Where the Unix philosophy breaks down

 Piping the output of a simple shell command to another shell command is easy.
 But as tasks become more complex, more and more work goes into preparing the output of one program to be the input of the next program.
 Users want to be able to do more in each program to avoid having to switch to another program to get their work done.

-For example, think of the Microsoft Office suite.
+An example of the opposite of the Unix philosophy would be the Microsoft Office suite.
 There’s a great deal of redundancy between the programs.
 At a high level, Word is for word processing, Excel is the spreadsheet, Access is the database etc. But Excel has database features, Word has spreadsheet features, etc. You could argue that this is a terrible mess and that the suite of programs should be more orthogonal.
 But someone who spends most of her day in Excel doesn’t want to switch over to Access to do a query or open Word to format text.
 Office users are grateful for the redundancy.

 Software applications do things they’re not good at for the same reason companies do things they’re not good at: to avoid transaction costs.
 Companies often pay employees more than they would have to pay contractors for the same work.
 Why?
 Because the total cost includes more than the money paid to contractors.
 It also includes the cost of evaluating vendors, writing contracts, etc. Having employees reduces transaction costs.